-Research in Green Media is connected with a number of national, international and local community associations and groups.
+Research in Sociology is connected with a number of national, international and local community associations and groups.
 Depending on the student's specific research project, the MRes could afford opportunities to work with those organisations and to acquire both subject-relevant work experience and experience in engaging our academic research with the wider community.
-These organisations could range from work with local media companies or environmental groups to, for example, the Ledbury Poetry Festival.

 Please note: This specification provides a concise summary of the main features of the programme and the learning outcomes that a typical student might reasonably be expected to achieve and demonstrate if s/he takes full advantage of the learning opportunities that are provided.
-More detailed information on the learning outcomes, content and teaching, learning and assessment methods of each module can be found in the module outlines and the course handbook provided to all students at the start of the course.
-The accuracy of the information contained in this document is reviewed by the University and may be checked by the Quality Assurance Agency for Higher Education.
+More detailed information on the learning outcomes, content and teaching, learning and assessment methods of each module can be found in associated course documentation e.g. course handbooks, module outlines and module specifications.